-Recognise behaviour as a form of communication

-The behaviour might be a very normal response to adverse life experiences verbal feedback

-Promote a positive approach

-Offer specific and descriptive praise or discrete non-

-Differentiate expectations

-Set the expectations so that children / young people

-are not set up to fail

-Differentiate response

-Express disapproval of the behaviour not the person

-Relationships first

-'Engage, don't enrage' - empathy comes before

-problem-solving around the behaviour

-Small actions can make a big

-difference

-Smiling at / greeting a child / young person on their way into school can really add to their sense of belonging returns valued

-Don't expect immediate results or

-A child / young person might be dismissive of you but this does not mean that your actions weren't

-Expect sabotage from some children / young people and name it, where appropriate

-'Name it to tame it'.
+Recognise behaviour as a form of communication The behaviour might be a very normal response to adverse life experiences Promote a positive approach Offer specific and descriptive praise or discrete non- verbal feedback Differentiate expectations Set the expectations so that children are not set up to fail Differentiate response Express disapproval of the behaviour not the person Relationships first 'Engage, don't enrage' - empathy comes before problem-solving around the behaviour Small actions can make a big difference Smiling at / greeting a child on their way into school can really add to their sense of belonging Don't expect immediate results or returns A child might be dismissive of you but this does not mean that your actions weren't valued Expect sabotage from some children and name it, where appropriate 'Name it to tame it'.
 Dan Siegel

-Recognise that what you feel is a likely indication of the child or young person feels.
-What might help?
+Recognise that what you feel is a likely indication of the child feels.

-&lt;sup>8 Developing an Attachment Aware Behaviour Regulation Policy: Guidance for Brighton and Hove Schools.
+&lt;sup>9 Developing an Attachment Aware Behaviour Regulation Policy: Guidance for Brighton and Hove Schools.

-&lt;sup>9 Adapted from Sarah Ahmed 2017 Developing an Attachment Aware Behaviour Regulation Policy: Guidance for Brighton and Hove Schools.
+&lt;sup>10 Adapted from Sarah Ahmed 2017 Developing an Attachment Aware Behaviour Regulation Policy: Guidance for Brighton and Hove Schools.
 The Whole-Brain Child 2011 Siegel and Bryson